delendum-xyz/starkvm-compiler/MVM-upgrade.md

 - JOIN
 - To make this work we will first decide to save the PC on the BLL stack.
-- Then we save the BLL stack somehow.
+- Then we save the BLL stack pointer `SP` somehow.
-- When we resume, we retrieve the BLL stack pointer somehow
+- When we resume, we retrieve the BLL stack pointer `SP` somehow
 - Then we can just pop the PC off the BLL stack

 So now, we are left with the problem, how to our BLL stack pointer so we